 Lee Sin will be trying to gank as much as he can in the early game.
 Keep this in mind and expect him to be all over the map.

-If you meet Lee Sin in the early game, make sure you dodge his Q. If he lands his Q, he will probably outduel you.
+If you meet Lee Sin in the early game, make sure you dodge his Q if possible.
+If he is able to land it, he will probably outduel you.
 Try to disengage if he lands his Q, or engage if he misses it.

 Lee can easily secure objectives like the Dragon or Rift Herald on his own.
 Try and keep those objectives warded when they’re up, or try to take them before he gets a chance.